bpg1968/gravitrips/README.md

 A JavaFX Connect Four–style game built with Gradle and Java 21, featuring pluggable AI strategies and a simple MVC architecture.

 ## Features
-- 7x6 Connect Four board with configurable dimensions and win length.
+- 7x6 game board with configurable dimensions and win length.
 - Human vs Human and Human vs Computer modes with background AI turns.
 - Plugin-ready AI system; built-in random strategy plus support for external strategies in `ai_players/`.
 - JavaFX UI with column click-to-drop, menus for New Game/Exit, and end-of-game dialogs.